ckan/ckan/doc/user-guide.rst

 * *Username* -- choose a username using only letters, numbers, - and _ characters.
   For example, "jbloggs" or "joe_bloggs93".

-* *Full name* -- to be displayed on your user profile
+* *Displayed name* -- to be displayed on your user profile

 * *E-mail address* -- this will not be visible to other users